MicrosoftDocs/azure-docs/articles/defender-for-cloud/upcoming-changes.md

 **Estimated date for change: November 2023**

 The Attack Path's Azure Resource Graph (ARG) table scheme will be updated.
-The `attackPathType` property wil be removed and additional properties will be added.
+The `attackPathType` property will be removed and additional properties will be added.

 ## Defender for Cloud plan and strategy for the Log Analytics agent deprecation